jamesbowles/MinecraftSplitscreenSteamdeck/README.md

 - **Make uninstall script** - Create a comprehensive uninstall script that removes all traces of the installation including instances, launchers, Steam shortcuts, and desktop entries
 - **Figure out a way to handle steam deck controller without needing to disable it for the whole system** - Find a method to selectively disable the Steam Deck controller only for splitscreen sessions while keeping it available for other games, and somehow figure out how to use Steam Deck controller with other controllers at the same time, as well as have the usecase with no Steam Deck controller at all and just the external controllers
 - **Figure out preconfiguring controllers within controllable (if possible)** - Investigate automatic controller assignment configuration to avoid having Controllable grab the same controllers as all the other instances, ensuring each player gets their own dedicated controller
-- **Fix java versions for older/newer versions of minecraft which may not use Java 21** - Implement automatic Java version detection and switching based on Minecraft version requirements (Java 8 for older versions, Java 17+ for newer versions, etc.)
 - **Fix LWJGL to not be hardcoded to version 3.3.3** - Implement automatic LWJGL version detection that matches the correct version for each Minecraft version instead of using a hardcoded version

 ## Recent Improvements
+- ✅ **Automatic Java Installation**: No manual Java setup required - the installer automatically detects, downloads, and installs the correct Java version for your chosen Minecraft version
+- ✅ **Automatic Java Version Detection**: Automatically detects and uses the correct Java version for each Minecraft version (Java 8, 16, 17, or 21) with smart backward compatibility
 - ✅ **Intelligent Version Selection**: Only Minecraft versions supported by both Controllable and Splitscreen Support mods are offered to users, ensuring full compatibility
 - ✅ **Automatic Dependency Resolution**: No more hardcoded dependency lists - all mod dependencies are detected via API
 - ✅ **Robust CurseForge Integration**: Full CurseForge API support with authentication and download URL resolution